DougUOT/UFOs/README.md

 ## Results

-## Objetive 1: Filter UFO sightings on multiple criteria
+## Objective 1: Filter UFO sightings on multiple criteria

 ### The list element that creates the button is removed, and there are five list elements for filtering in the index.html file